jax-ml/jax/docs/101/errors.rst

 Errors
 ======

-This page lists a few of the errors you might encounter when using JAX, along with representative examples of how one might fix them.
+This page lists some of the errors you might encounter when using JAX, along with representative examples of how to fix them.
+Many of them, including all the ``Tracer...Error`` and ``ConcretizationTypeError`` entries, come from code that needs a concrete value where tracing provides only an abstract one; the tracing model in :ref:`jax-101-tracing` explains why.

 .. currentmodule:: jax.errors
 .. autoclass:: InconclusiveDimensionOperation